 A few years ago, it would have been enough just to have a DMP and CRM tool to manage customer data.
-They are still important today, but hold limitations in capturing users’ journey and profiles as standalone platforms.
+They are still important today but hold limitations in capturing users’ journeys and profiles as standalone platforms.

 A 2018 survey made by Forbes with 400 marketing leaders showed that most of them saw a gap in data management in their organizations, which is still true today.
 Only 19% reported having a robust set of analytics and technology tools to support customer-data-driven decisions.
 Besides, sometimes it can be challenging to make data accessible (and actionable) for marketing teams.